Excess of Loss Insurance

 What is Excess of Loss Insurance?

-Excess of Loss Insurance is a specific type of Trade Credit Insurance that covers businesses against catastrophic or extraordinary losses arising from customer insolvency or default.
+Excess of Loss Insurance, also referred to as XoL, is a specialised form of Trade Credit Insurance designed to safeguard businesses against catastrophic or extraordinary financial losses arising from customer insolvency or default.

 These losses may be beyond the scope of a standard Trade Credit Insurance policy and typically would have a significant financial impact on your business and corresponding balance sheet.